Can You Put A Rug On A Heated Tile Floor?

 Because of this, if your rug is well-made, the underfloor heating system will not damage it.

-Molding Problem:
+Molding Problem

 Low-quality material often has a thick texture at the same time.

-Moreover, if the rug is in a location that allows it to absorb a lot of moisture, the molding problem will not let you rest!
+If the rug is in a location that allows it to absorb a lot of moisture, the molding problem will not let you rest!

 You have to make certain that the rugs you purchase come highly recommended for use with the type of flooring surface you have and the strategy of heat energy supply.

-The Right Rugs For Underfloor Heating:
+The Right Rugs For Underfloor Heating

 Rugs may function as a ‘blanket’ over underfloor heating.
 They can block floor heat from entering the room.